nglthisme/Windows-Theme-Changer/README.md

 Constant testing is being done and more updates might be on the way :)

 If you are interested:
-- Download and run the MSI file to install.
+- Download and run the MSI file to install
 - Follow me on IG @nglthisme